sap-tutorials/sap-build-apps/tutorials/appgyver-configure-camera/appgyver-configure-camera.md

 2. Using your device, open your draft application in the SAP Build Apps preview app.

-    >If the app timed out, you will have to go back to the launch tab to start it again, as described in the first tutorial.
+    >If the app timed out, you will have to again click **Preview** to start it again, as described in the first tutorial.

     ![Open smart phone app](IMG_3953.PNG)